miroshnikov/filefive/README.md

 - Use browser tabs to browse more than one server or transfer files simultaneously
 - Utilize the built-in browser password manager to store passwords
 - Open files and folders in default app or Visual Studio Code
-- Theming: System preference, Light, Dark; a different color theme per connection
+- Theming: System preference, Light, Dark; a different color theme per connection; the most popular file and folder icon themes from VS Code
 - Search On Type

 ## Feedbacks